lokv010/support_agent/dev_instructions_updated.md

 ### 1. Separation of Concerns
 - Voice layer ONLY handles audio
-- Business layer ONLY handles logic
+- Business layer ONLY handles openai workfloe integration
 - Orchestrator ONLY routes and manages

 ### 2. Stateless Where Possible